 What It Means When You Find Swarmers Inside

 This is the worst place to find swarmers.
-If swarmers emerge inside your home, it is likely that there is a nest so close to your property that those swarmers accidentally emerged inside instead of outside where they wanted to be.
-It is also an indication of a severe infestation within your home because the close proximity of the nest gives workers faster access to the wood of your home.
+If swarmers emerge inside your home, there is likely a nest so close to your property that those swarmers accidentally emerged inside instead of outside where they wanted to be.
+It is also an indication of a severe infestation within your home because the proximity of the nest gives workers faster access to the wood of your home.

 What It Means When You Find One Swarmer